 Applying the KBA Standard is complex, and the WDKBA has thus been designed in such a way that a KBA proposer or KBA NCG is guided through the provision of the required data and that the KBA criteria calculations and assessments are automated based on the data provided.
 A Proposer needs to register online by accessing the KBA website and selecting the green button in the top right - Login to WDKBA.
 This opens a new page with the option to Register (blue button top right) if this is the first time to login, or otherwise login with existing credentials.
-Once logged in a user has access to view all sites in the World Database of KBAs (WDKBA) by selecting Sites on the menu on the left hand side (globe icon); users can also select if they wish to re-assess an existing site (only do this if you have the permission to do so from the NCG for that country).
+Once logged in a user has access to view all sites in the World Database of KBAs (WDKBA) by selecting Sites on the menu on the left-hand side (globe icon); users can also select if they wish to re-assess an existing site (only do this if you have the permission to do so from the NCG for that country).
 A user can also propose a new site by selecting the blue Propose new site at the top of the home page or Sites page.
 Selecting either will open a series of windows that guide the user in what data are required.
-These are very similar fields to those in the KBA Multisite Excel Form.
-A description of the online portal proposal windows is given in Annex C.
+A description of the online proposal portal with screen shots of the various pages and guidance on how to complete it is given in Annex C.